 event of another severe earthquake.

-Hyder Consulting used LUSAS to calculate the seismic response of
+LUSAS was used to calculate the seismic response of

 the foundations and various parts of the superstructure.
 Models of each section of the